Britain to add India to COVID-19 travel red-list - health minister

 “UK and Irish residents and British citizens who’ve been in India in the past 10 days before their arrival will need to complete hotel quarantine for 10 days from the time of arrival.”

-The rules come into force at 4 a.m. local time (0300 GMT) on Friday, Hancock said.
+The rules come into force at 4 a.m. local time (0300 GMT) on Friday, Hancock added.

+The move was taken as a precaution while the variant first identified in India was assessed.
+Asked whether vaccines being rolled out in Britain worked against the variant, Hancock said he could not give that assurance but was looking to establish an answer as soon as possible.

+“The core of my concern about the variant first found in India is that the vaccines may be less effective in terms of transmission and/or in terms of reducing hospitalisation and death,” he said.

 Our Standards: The Thomson Reuters Trust Principles.